domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 ## Existence
 I laugh at the absurdity of life,
-and once I stop, I get back to work,
+& once I stop, I get back to work,
-and then I laugh at the absurdity of my hypocricy.
+& then I laugh at the absurdity of my hypocrisy.
-Some people today might think I'm crazy;
+Some people think I'm crazy;
 I suppose I'm not.

 by Irving Washington